Shrijeeth/DataBhai-ML/README.md

 ## Description

-This package is used to load models and provide utilities for DataBhai Application
+This package is used to load models and provide utilities for DataBhai Application.
+Databhai is a data related library which aims to automate data related tasks using AI.

 ## Prerequisites